feDann/santorini/README.md

 ```
 # How to Play
 ## To play locally
-- start the server;
+- start the server
-- start two or more clients (CLI or GUI);
+- start two or more clients (CLI or GUI)
-- during server ip selection, insert 127.0.0.1 (or just leave blank);
+- during server ip selection, insert 127.0.0.1 (or just leave blank)
 - you are all set up to play a local game!
 ## To play with the remote server
-- start two or more clients (CLI or GUI);
+- start two or more clients (CLI or GUI)
-- during server ip selection, insert 13.58.138.117;
+- during server ip selection, insert 13.58.138.117
 - you are set up to play an online game!